adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 {{< /tab >}}
 {{< /tabs >}}

-FastAPI performs around twice better PHP main frameworks in every situation.
+FastAPI performs around at least twice better than PHP main frameworks in every situation.
 I'm not sure that testing it on MySQL change anything.

 ### NestJS